*This post may contain affiliate links to products we recommend and happily use.*

 1. We stopped being brand specific with most of our groceries and relied on store sales and coupons to guide our purchases.
 We also stopped impulse shopping, or last minute “let’s have this for dinner” shopping.
 Now we meal plan and it is life saver and an amazing money saver.

 I will say we are brand specific to a few things.
 Such as TRESemme hair care products, I have naturally curly hair and I find their hair care products work great.
-I have also bought the same moisturizer for all of my adult life and it is amazing I look years younger than I am.
-Fruit of the Earth Aloe Vera Gel is multi-faceted in uses such as body lotion, sunburn cream, shave gel, hair gel and first aid gel, I simply love the stuff.
+I have also bought the same moisturizer for all of my adult life.
+Fruit of the Earth Aloe Vera Gel is multi-faceted in uses such as body lotion, sunburn cream, shave gel, hair gel and first aid gel.
+I simply love the stuff.
 We are a Celiac household so we are brand specific to a few gluten free companies such as Udi’s and Skinny Pop Popcorn.

 5. We stopped buying reusable plastic containers and switched over to glass food storage, jars and stainless steel lunch containers.
 We switched to long term reusable lunch and food storage and we love it.